fokaz-c/Kumotrail/README.md

 ## 📖 Introduction

-**Kumotrail** (a wordplay combining the Japanese kumo, 雲, meaning cloud, with "contrail") is an educational project to build a complete, bare-metal operating system for a smart desk clock.
+**Kumotrail** (a wordplay combining the Japanese *kumo*, 雲, meaning cloud, with "contrail") is an educational project to build a complete, bare-metal operating system for a smart desk clock.
 The system runs on an ESP32-C3 (RISC-V) and is developed entirely from the ground up, without relying on any vendor SDKs, HALs, or existing real-time operating systems.

 The primary goal of this project is to explore and learn the fundamentals of operating system design, low-level driver development, and embedded systems programming.